I just didn’t believe there were treatment options for my endometriosis pain. A lot of people just think it’s normal to have pain like that.

 Endometriosis is a chronic and painful disease that occurs when endometrium (tissue that originates from the lining of your uterus) starts growing outside of your uterus, where it doesn’t belong.

 The endometrial tissue that grows outside of your uterus is called a lesion or an implant.
 These lesions are fueled by a sex hormone called estrogen.
 When estrogen levels rise, these lesions (patches of endometrial tissue) can grow.
 Later in the menstrual cycle, they may break down and shed.
 This can cause pain throughout the month.

-The location of lesions can affect symptoms, but the extent of the disease doesn't necessarily relate directly to
+The location of these lesions can affect your symptoms, but the extent of the disease doesn't necessarily relate directly to

 Endometriosis lesions are most commonly found in the pelvic area on organs like:

 - Fallopian tubes

 - Rectovaginal septum (structure separating vagina and the rectum)

 Common symptoms of endometriosis

 To treat your endo pain, your OB/GYN may recommend one or more of the following treatment options:

 - Over-the-counter strength painkillers (eg, ibuprofen, acetaminophen, naproxen)